James Paxton (baseball): University of Kentucky

-After graduating from high school in 2006, Paxton attended the University of Kentucky, where he played college baseball for the Kentucky Wildcats baseball team in the Southeastern Conference (SEC).
+After graduating from high school in 2006, Paxton attended the University of Kentucky, where he played college baseball for the Kentucky Wildcat in the Southeastern Conference (SEC).
 As a freshman, he led the Wildcats in appearances with 25 and had a 2–0 record in relief with one save.

-In 2008 as a sophomore, Paxton worked his way into the starting rotation midway through the season and earned 11 starts while making 17 appearances.
+In 2008 as a sophomore, Paxton moved into the starting rotation midway through the season and made 11 starts out of 17 appearances.
 He finished the year 4–2 with a 2.92 ERA.
-That same year he pitched a complete-game shutout over Ole Miss to clinch a spot in the SEC Tournament and earn SEC Pitcher of the Week honors.
+That season, he pitched a complete-game shutout over Ole Miss to clinch a spot in the SEC Tournament and earn SEC Pitcher of the Week honors.
 However, he did not participate in the NCAA Tournament due to injury.
-That summer Paxton was invited to play collegiate summer baseball in the Alaska Baseball League where he pitched in four games with three starts, finishing with a 1–0 record and a 2.25 ERA in 16 innings.
+That summer Paxton played collegiate summer baseball in the Alaska Baseball League, where he pitched in four games with three starts, finishing with a 1–0 record and a 2.25 ERA in 16 innings.
 He struck out 12 batters and allowed opponents to hit just .179 against him.

-Paxton started 13 games in 2009, finishing 5–3 with 115 strikeouts (5th best in school history) in 78 1/3 innings.
+Paxton started 13 games in 2009, finishing 5–3 with 115 strikeouts (fifth best in school history) in 78 1/3 innings.
 He drew the attention of Major League Baseball scouts as he was considered a possible first-round draft pick.
 Paxton was named to the SEC Academic Honor Roll every year he was at Kentucky.
-He held a 3.3 GPA heading into his senior year as an accounting major.
+He held a 3.3 grade point average heading into his senior year as an accounting major.

-Paxton was drafted by the Toronto Blue Jays in the first round (37th overall) of the 2009 Major League Baseball Draft.
+Paxton was drafted by the Toronto Blue Jays in the first round (37th overall) of the 2009 Major League Baseball draft.
 However, negotiations with the Blue Jays broke down over a dispute about his signing bonus, and he did not sign by the deadline.
 Although Paxton had intended to return to Kentucky for his senior season, Blue Jays' president Paul Beeston had told the press that he had been negotiating with agent Scott Boras instead of Paxton's family, which violated the NCAA rules.
 Paxton was subsequently ruled ineligible after an investigation.
 He sued the NCAA in an attempt to be reinstated, but lost the lawsuit in January 2010, and withdrew from school, one semester shy of graduation.